 - Group – for a group of specified individual trees

 - Area – covers every tree within a particular area at the time of the order being made

 - Woodland – covers all trees within a woodland area (regardless of age)

-What if I Need to Work on a Tree Covered by a TPO?
+What if I Need to Work on a Tree Covered by a Tree Preservation Order?

-The good news is that owning a tree subject to a TPO doesn’t mean you can never work on it – you just need to apply for permission from your local planning authority 8 weeks in advance.
+The good news is that owning a tree subject to a Tree Preservation Order doesn’t mean you can never work on it – you just need to apply for permission from your local planning authority 8 weeks in advance.
 However be aware a local planning authority can refuse to grant you consent to carry out the works.

 If a tree is posing a health and safety risk or is dead/dying and you require to carry out work on or remove it, you may be exempt from the ‘normal’ requirement to seek you local planning authority’s consent – however in these cases different requirements may apply.